-Today Australia horse racing is a 7 day a week, multiple meetings in most states 363 days of the year horse racing machine.
+Today Australia horse racing is a 7 day a week, multiple meetings in most states 364 days of a normal year horse racing machine.
 Like many other sports, it went from being a sport to a business.
 We’ll call this the new system.

 Before the new system, there were two different types of meetings: TAB and non-TAB meetings with the despised non-TAB races having little coverage and mediocre runners at best.
 Suddenly the two different types of meetings, TAB and non-TAB became simply TAB meetings.